On the polynomial convergence rate to nonequilibrium steady-states: Introduction

 The method of proving the polynomial-speed convergence to the steady-state is called the induced chain method.
 Since the source of slow convergence is the low-energy site, we partition the phase into two parts: the ``active'' set and the ``inactive'' set, where the ``active'' set means all site energies are above a certain threshold.
 Then we work on the Markov chain induced by the ``active'' set.
 Different from the model in \cite{li2016polynomial}, where the ``active'' set satisfies a Doeblin-type condition, in this paper we need some extra work to show the stochastic stability of the induced chain.
 The induced chain method consists of three steps.
 We first show that the induced chain admits a uniform reference set, on which trajectories can be coupled with strictly positive probability.
 Then we control the first passage time to this uniform reference set for the induced chain, this is done by constructing a Lyapunov function as we have done in \cite{li2016polynomial}.
-Last, we show that the time duration of one step of the induced chain has a polynomial tail by constructing another Lyapunov function.
+Last, we show that the time duration of one step of the induced chain has a polynomial tail by a technical construction of Lyapunov functions.
+A global Lyapunov function is obtained from a ``tower construction'' of local Lyapunov functions with respect to nearest neighbor interactions.
 The three steps above imply that the first passage time of the full system to the uniform reference set has a polynomial tail.
 Then we can apply results from discrete renewal theory and prove the polynomial-speed convergence and mixing.

 We remark that a common way of proving polynomial-speed convergence is to construct a Lyapunov function \cite{li2016polynomial, hairer2010convergence}.
 However, in this model such a construction is too complicated to be practical.
 One needs to consider both the lack of tightness and the possible inactive clocks in the construction of a Lyapunov function.
 By using the induced chain method, we can treat these two problems separately, and eventually give the tail of the first passage time to a uniform reference set.
 This method is useful in proving the polynomial (or sub-exponential) convergence of other models.
 In addition, we believe the induced chain technique can be extended into a hierarchy of finitely many induced chains and be applied to a wider range of problems.